Sensory Strategies for Learning

 Put On Put Off Chart

 What area of disobedience do you find yourself nagging a child about?
+Have you seen a put on put off obedience chart?
 It’s common to tell children to “stop doing that” but less common to take the time to tell them what to do instead or to probe into the heart issue behind the problem.
 Even with our own faults, it’s common to focus on the fault not on the flip side of what we could do to change it.
 When my kids were little, I happened upon an obedience chart that gave suggestions for replacing bad actions with good ones.
 It gave Biblical principles and verses of what to “put off” and what to “put on” in an easy to read chart.
 I used this idea over a few years, making similar lists according to the top few problem areas for my kids.
-This chart is still available on the internet as Wise Words for Moms.
+This obedience chart is still available on the internet as Wise Words for Moms.
 It also gave heart probing questions to ask, which are useful in the moment of discipline or as table talk conversations in general.
-Many types of “if-then” consequence lists are available, but this one is great for the younger years and will help you with Biblical parenting that sets a foundation for middle…
+Many types of “if-then” consequence lists are available, but this one is great for the younger years and will…

 PreK Play Makes Learning Fun

 What is your favorite activity for creative learning at home with preschoolers?
+Need some ideas to make prek play fun and educational?
 I’m often asked for tips for homeschooling preschoolers, from a teacher’s perspective.
-While most people are looking for workbooks and curriculum advice, I’m giving hands on fun ways to incorporate learning into everyday life.
+While most people are looking for workbooks and curriculum advice, I’m giving hands-on fun ways to incorporate learning into everyday life.
 Play and adventures are two great ways to experience learning opportunities and have fun at the same time.
-Look below for five fresh ideas for educational activities for preschoolers.
+Look below for five fresh ideas for educational activities for preschooler play.
 Read Aloud.
 Read silently together.
 Read books.
 Read kids magazines.
 Go to the library.
 Designate a colorful blanket as a reading spot but occasionally move it around the house, yard, and city.
 Let your child read to a row of stuffed animals, retelling a favorite story, with or without the book.
 Go to the library regularly.
 Read new books and old favorites.
 (Tip: Put kids magazines on the birthday wishlist when grandparents ask for ideas.)
 Act out a Favorite Bible Story.
 You can do hand motions, use stuffed animals, or dress up.
 You can let your child take the lead on how you can act out the story.
-Have the Bible or story book open to review the order of the story.
-Try Window Clings.…
+Have the Bible or story book open…

-Parenting Books
+15 Parenting Books

 Ever wish you had a quick list of helpful books for raising a child?
-Here’s 15!
-This list is not comprehensive nor will you agree 100% with every chapter in each book, however it’s like a recipe.
-You take the basic ideas and tailor it to your family’s needs or what’s in the pantry that day.
+Here are 15 parenting books!
+This list is not comprehensive nor will you agree 100% with every chapter in each book, however, it’s like a recipe.
+You take the basic ideas and tailor them to your family’s needs or what’s in the pantry that day.
 I find it much easier to modify a recipe than to make one up, wouldn’t you agree?
 No book list should ever replace solid Biblical truth.
-The best of parents are those who understand that solid parenting skills come from the unchanging truth of God.
-They also reach out to like minded others who are just a few steps ahead of them.
+The best parents are those who understand that solid parenting skills come from the unchanging truth of God.
+They also reach out to like-minded others who are just a few steps ahead of them.
 A friend recently asked me for some parenting resources, and I literally went to my bookshelf and pulled off a few favorites.
-These are books I have read or used over the years.
+These are parenting books I have read or used over the years.
 I ask that you use discernment in whether or not they are the best resource for you.
-Whether you are a parent, a grandparent, a teacher, or favorite friend, I hope this list will be helpful.
-It’s divided into 3 sections, and I’ve included Amazon links.
-The Younger…
+Whether you are a parent, a grandparent, a teacher, or a favorite friend, I hope this list will be helpful.
+It’s divided into 3 sections, and I’ve included Amazon…